isburjuva/burjuvacik/README.md

 <H2>Luxes's Portofolio</H2>

 <h3>Who is Luxes?</h3>
 <h4>Luxes? is a simple bot developer.
-In the digital age, you cannot find a service as cheap, fast and of high quality as Burjuva's bot services.You can feel safe with Burjuva quality and assurance.</h4>
+In the digital age, you cannot find a service as cheap, fast and of high quality as Luxes's bot services.You can feel safe with Burjuva quality and assurance.</h4>

 ```js